 /usr/bin/php /path/to/moodle/admin/cli/cron.phpYou can (and should) try this on your command line to see if it works.
 WARNING: Check your command-line PHP version is compatible with your chosen version of Moodle.
 The command-line PHP program is different to the one running your web site and is not always the same version.

-- The web based script.
+- If, for some reason, you cannot run the CLI script there is the web based script.
+Note that this is now deprecated and may be removed in future versions.
 This needs to be run from a web browser and will be accessed via a web url something like http://your.moodle.site/admin/cron.php.
 You can find command line based web browser (e.g. wget) so the final command may look like

 /usr/bin/wget http://your.moodle.site/admin/cron.phpThis has the advantage that it can be run from *anywhere*.
 If you can't get cron to work on your machine it can be run somewhere else.